Diane Gaspard is Chief of Community Health Services.

 In 2008 Diane returned to head our Community Health Services Department.

-Most recently she and other team members wrote successful grant proposals for two new programs, the Healthy Families America Home Visitation Program and Choose Health LA Kids.
-Diane and her staff are beginning to implement these programs.
+She and other team members wrote successful grant proposals for Healthy Families America Home Visitation Program, currently engaged in critical work, and Choose Health LA Kids which recently concluded its efforts.

 In conjunction with our agency staff and individuals representing other organizations, Diane has formed the South LA Wellness Network, which now is assisting health professionals to more effectively carry out their programs.